REI: History

-Through the 1970s, it identified itself prominently as REI Co-op, focusing primarily on equipment for serious climbers, backpackers, and mountaineering expeditions.
-However, in the 1980s, with changes to its board of directors, the emphasis shifted toward family camping and branched out into kayaking, bicycling, and other outdoor sports.
-It acquired nearby outdoor gear firm Mountain Safety Research in 1981, which later bought tent-maker Edgeworks and produced tents with the MSR brand.
+Through the 1970s, REI identified itself prominently as REI Co-op, focusing primarily on equipment for serious climbers, backpackers, and mountaineering expeditions.
+Later on, in the 1980s, and with changes to their board of directors, REI’s emphasis expanded to also include camping, kayaking, bicycling, and other outdoor activities.
+The company acquired nearby outdoor gear firm Mountain Safety Research in 1981, which later bought tent-maker Edgeworks and produced tents with the MSR brand.
 REI kept MSR until 2001, when it exited the manufacturing business, selling the operation to Cascade Designs, another successful outdoor gear company in the Seattle area.
-Clothing, particularly "sport casual" clothes, also became a greater part of the company's product line.
+Clothing, particularly "sport-casual" apparel, also became a greater part of the company's product line.
 Although the company remained a co-operative, providing special services to its members, the "co-op" moniker was dropped from much of its literature and advertising.
 Beginning in 2014, with the introduction of the REI Co-Op line of clothing, REI publicly re-emphasized the cooperative aspect of its business model.
-In October 2015, the company launched a redesigned logo, which includes the word "co-op" for the first time since 1983.
+In October 2015, the company launched a redesigned logo, which included the word "co-op" for the first time since 1983.

-Sally Jewell joined the board of REI in 1996 and in 2000 was named chief operating officer.
-She became CEO in 2005.
-Jewell remained CEO of REI until she was named United States Secretary of the Interior in April 2013.
+Sally Jewell joined the board of REI in 1996 and, in 2000, was named chief operating officer.
+She then became CEO in 2005.
+Jewell remained CEO of REI until she was named United States Secretary of the Interior in April of 2013.
 She was succeeded by Jerry Stritzke, former president and COO of Coach New York, who was named president and CEO of REI in August 2013.
 Stritzke resigned in February 2019.
 Eric Artz, previously COO of the company, was named CEO and president of REI in May 2019.
+In January 2025, Artz announced his retirement to be effective in March 2025.
+He will be succeeded as CEO by Mary Beth Laughton, who was previously the board director for REI.